reuben-idan/Alx_DjangoLearnLab/social_media_api/README.md

 ## Next Steps

 - Add endpoints to list a user's followers and following.
-- Add throttling/rate limits for follow actions.
+- Add throttling/rate limits for follow and like actions.
 - Add OpenAPI/Swagger schema and automated tests.